Special consideration policy for Oxford admissions tests 2025

 • Normal stress relating to examinations and tests;

-How to request special consideration for circumstances before your test
+How should special consideration for circumstances before my test be requested?

-Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) before sitting the test, this should be communicated via your Oxford Admissions Test account from 5 October, with an explanation of the circumstances and supporting evidence provided (where this is applicable).
-Evidence is not required from candidates requesting special consideration as a result of a faith day or national holiday.
+Should you encounter any of the relevant circumstances (ie those outlined in the section above entitled ‘Which circumstances should be reported?’) before sitting the test, this should be communicated via your Oxford Admissions Test account from 29 September, with an explanation of the circumstances and supporting evidence provided (where this is applicable).

-How to request special consideration for circumstances during your test
+How should special consideration for circumstances during my test be requested?

-If the circumstances are not reported within four working days of your scheduled test it will not normally be possible for these to be taken into consideration.
-Candidates who may have difficulty acquiring evidence in time should message Oxford via their Oxford Admission Test account.
+If the circumstances are not reported within five working days of your scheduled test, it will not normally be possible for these to be taken into consideration.
+Candidates who may have difficulty acquiring evidence in time should message Oxford via their Oxford Admissions Test account.

-How Oxford will consider your request for special consideration
+How will Oxford consider my request for special consideration?

 When there is no test score: where a candidate reports special circumstances (with supporting evidence where required) and this means they are not able to attend their test booking, their Oxford application will then be considered without a test score.